-- Pipeline Operators: How do you typically find out about an emergency, and what protocols go into effect when a product release occurs on your system that your local emergency responders may not be aware of (behind the scenes)? - Emergency Responders: How will we deliver coordinated, prompt, reliable and actionable information to the whole community about what is happening?
+- Pipeline Operators: How do you typically find out about an emergency, and what protocols go into effect when a product release occurs on your system that your local emergency responders may not be aware of (behind the scenes). - Emergency Responders: How will we deliver coordinated, prompt, reliable and actionable information to the whole community about what is happening?
 (Mission: Response; Public Information & Warning) - Pipeline Operators: Do you always know where emergency responders will set up an incident Command Post (ICP)? - Emergency Responders: How will we establish and maintain a unified and coordinated operations structure that appropriately integrates all critical stakeholders and supports the execution of core capabilities?
-(Mission: Response; Operational Coordination)
+(Mission: Re: Operational Coordination) - Excavators / Contractors: What things would you be doing when notified of this

-Coordinated Response Exercise Discussion
+COREEEX Coordinated Response Exercise Discussion